cfengine/documentation/reference/special-variables/sys.markdown

 *History*: Was introduced in 3.3.0, Enterprise 2.2.0 (2011)

 Displays a system list of IP addresses currently in use by the system.
-This list is detected at runtime and passed in the variables report to a Mission Portal in commercial editions of CFEngine.
+This list is detected at runtime and passed in the variables report to the CFEngine Enterprise Database.

 To use this list in a policy, you will need a local copy since only local variables can be iterated.